Lot: 334

 Provenance Size Starting price / estimated price

-raffia, colour pigments, grass fibre, eyes and diadem-shaped headdress worked separately, base
+raffia, pigments, grass fibre, eyes and diadem-shaped headdress worked separately, base

-This is based on a photo taken by the anthropologist Albert Maesen in a Luntu village in 1955, which shows a mask dancer wearing a similar mask.
-In his field notes, Maesen states that this mask is called "kalengula" and is worn at the initiation or funeral of a member of the "bukalenga bwa nkashaama" brotherhood.
+A photo taken by the anthropologist Albert Maesen in a Luntu village in 1955 shows a masked dancer wearing a similar mask.
+In his field notes, Maesen states that this mask is called "kalengula" and is worn at initiation or funerals by members of the "bukalenga bwa nkashaama" brotherhood.

 Only a few comparable examples of this type of plant fibre mask can be found.
-One object comes from a mission museum of the White Fathers in Ghent (AHDRC 0125719), a second is found in the holdings of the Royal Museum for Central Africa in Tervuren (AHDRC 0125720).
+One object comes from the Mission Museum of the White Fathers in Ghent (AHDRC 0125719), a second is found in the holdings of the Royal Museum for Central Africa in Tervuren (AHDRC 0125720).

 Volper, Julien, Autour de Songye, Montreuil 2012, p.
 199, fig. 28